MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/using-admin-roles.md

 -->
 For more information about the admin tools available for managing Microsoft Teams, see [Managing Microsoft Teams](https://docs.microsoft.com/microsoftteams/manage-teams-skypeforbusiness-admin-center).

-For more information about limits, specifications, and other requirements that apply to Microsoft Teams, see [Limits and specifications for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/limits-specifications-teams).
+For more information about limits, specifications, and other requirements that apply to Teams, see [Limits and specifications for Microsoft Teams](limits-specifications-teams.md).

 ## Assign users to each role